AutoFlowLabs/.github/profile/README.md

 Born from real-world testing challenges, AutoFlow Studio is designed to eliminate E2E testing headaches.
 We understand the pain of releasing products without proper tests and watching things break.
 That's why we've created a solution that makes testing effortless and integral to every development cycle.

+## Want to Report a bug?

+Please feel free to raise an issue at https://github.com/AutoFlowLabs/autoflow-studio-support

+Our team will promptly address the issue and assign it to an expert.
+You'll stay informed with regular updates throughout the process.

 ## ✨ Key Features

 - 🕵️ **Full Web Analysis**